CALL FOR FREE CONSULTATION

 History-Taking

-Your therapist will explore your personal history and, together, you will identify the trauma-related memories you want to process.
-They will use this information to create a treatment plan that supports you.
+Your therapist will examine your personal history, and together you will track down the trauma-related memories you want to work on.
+Your therapist will take that information and develop a treatment plan that will benefit you.

 Phase 2 :